I’ve spent my life needing, crying out, to be seen…

 I didn’t realize that I was the one hiding

-until I opened the window and watched the world fly by me.
+until I knocked out a few bricks of my wall and watched the world fly by me through the hole,

 I ventured out, ready to play, and jumped in the game where I saw I might fit.